 Click Here for tab for Satisfaction by The Rolling Stones

-Heading to the mid 60’s next with the English rock pioneers The Rolling Stones.
-This was really one of the earlier examples of where the guitar riff would be the driving force of the song and it went down in history as one of the all-time great hooks.
-The single in itself was also massively popular and even received an induction into the Grammy Hall of Fame in 1998.
+Heading to the mid ’60s next with the English rock pioneers The Rolling Stones.
+This was really one of the earlier examples of where the guitar riff would be the driving force of a song and it went down in history as one of the all-time great hooks.
+The single was also massively popular and even received an induction into the Grammy Hall of Fame in 1998.

 Beat It by Michael Jackson

 Click Here for tab for Beat It by Michael Jackson

 We all know Michael Jackson for his creative dance moves and stellar vocal performances, but an often under-appreciated aspect of his music is the instrumentation.
 I’m not even talking about the guitar solo from Eddie Van Halen either.
 The main riff of this song is catchy, groovy, and really drives the song.